4 Building Your Online Presence

 Overview

 Welcome to Unit 4!
-In previous units, you’ve been introduced to the world of digital literacies and learned how to utilize various tools for organizing and connecting ideas.
+In previous units, you’ve been introduced to the world of digital literacies and learned how to use various tools for organizing and connecting ideas.
 You have started to build a workflow to help you learn more effectively and have applied the critical skill of metacognition to explain your process for learning.

 Now, let’s dive into the next phase of our learning journey.

 In the second half of the course, you will continue to build your digital skills and apply critical thinking to document your learning process.
 Our focus will shift from creating a personal collection of ideas to presenting your learning in a more open platform.
 It’s important to emphasize that you will decide how public you want this to be.
 We’ll also explore the significance of knowledge sharing and examine user-friendly methods to do so while maintaining control over your work and addressing privacy concerns.
-As you begin this unit, take a moment to reflect on your personal and academic goals as they relate to digital literacy.
-Consider which digital tools you’d like to explore, and reflect on how your online contributions can not only benefit your own growth but also contribute positively to others.

 Topics